Skip to content

 • How references and qualifiers are collected for provenance and context.

 Profiles are curator-facing documents and machine-readable contracts.
-Runtime components (still_charger, cooperage, shipper, and validation layers) consume profile structure directly.
+Runtime components (still_charger, wikibase, shipper, and validation layers) consume profile structure directly.

 Implementation Status